wn9237/rest_spec/markdowns/newresources/video.md

 # video resource type

+The **video** resource indicates an item is a video media file and provides details about the video.

 ### JSON representation

-Here is a JSON representation of the resource.
+Here is a JSON representation of the resource

 <!-- {
   "blockType": "resource",